openrecall/openrecall/README.md

 Open your browser to:
 [http://localhost:8082](http://localhost:8082) to access OpenRecall.

+## Arguments
+`--storage-path` (default: user data path for your OS): allows you to specify the pathwhere the screenshots and database should be stored.

 ## Contribute

 As an open-source project, we welcome contributions from the community.
 If you'd like to help improve OpenRecall, please submit a pull request or open an issue on our GitHub repository.